Opioids are an addictive, deadly category of drugs.

-Opioid Treatment for addiction
+Residential Opioid Treatment

 How Long Does Opioid Treatment Last?

-Therapies Used in Opioid Treatment
+Opioid Treatment Therapies

-As previously stated, care is often dependent on the individual.
-Most people take advantage of medication assisted treatment during detox.
+Your care depends on you.
+Most people take advantage of medication-assisted treatment during detox.
 This helps alleviate discomfort and relieves cravings.
 They also attend regular individual and group therapy sessions to identify and overcome negative behavior patterns.

 Underlying mental health concerns like anxiety and depression are often addressed and treated during treatment as well.
-Many use holistic treatment options like yoga, meditation and acupuncture.
-Opioid use takes a toll on the body physically and mentally.
-The ability to return to sober activities that cleanse the mind and body are vital during the recovery process.
+Many use holistic treatment options like yoga, meditation, massage, and acupuncture.
+The ability to return to sober activities that cleanse the mind and body is vital during the recovery process.

 The most successful treatment plans include a combination of medical, therapeutic, and support services.
-Medical treatment, therapy and 12-step programs create a powerful plan for success.
+Medical treatment, therapy, and 12-step programs create a powerful plan for success.

 We offer a comprehensive and proven treatment program for those struggling with opioid addiction and substance use disorders.
 We have a full continuum of care that offers you everything you need to recover from addiction.